MarieLynneBlock/MarieLynneBlock/README.md

 • A musician & sound engineer\
 • Likes photography and videography (especially mirrorless technology)\
 • Enjoys working with pen and paper as much as experimenting with generative art\
-• A mom of a toddler that tries to hijack the keyboard as soon as I start programming (succession of our future is guaranteed).
+• A mom of a toddler that tries to hijack the keyboard as soon as I start programming (succession is guaranteed).

 </br>